5 Key Workouts to nail your next trail race

 · For longer trail races: 10 x (8 minutes easy, followed by 2 minutes hard) on a medium distance training run between 10-20k (the hard parts should be at 1:30 minute pace per km faster than the 4 min easy sections (e.g. if the easy sections are around 6:30 min pace per km, the hard 1 min sections should be at 5:00 min pace per km)

 5. Hiking workouts - Many trail races would have long and steep uphills.
 It will be very challenging to run up the whole way and might require you to hike some parts.
 With this said, it is a great idea to implement hiking specific sessions in your weekly training routine.
-Ideally you would mix up the terrain (e.g. steep roads, technical trail climbs and stairs) you train on in order to work on different muscle groups.
+Ideally, you would mix up the terrain (e.g. steep roads, the technical trail climbs, and stairs) you train on in order to work on different muscle groups.

 Example workout that can be done in the middle of an easy jog:

 · 6 x (5 minutes hard uphill hiking with an easy recovery jog down)

 · 12 x (60 seconds hard uphill hiking with an easy recovery jog down)